Urban Meyer Issues Strong Demand Against G5 Programs as Marcus Freeman’s Notre Dame Suffers Consequences

 Watch What’s Trending Now!

-While discussing the Oregon vs James Madison first-round Playoff game, Urban Meyer shared his thoughts on the Playoff seedings.
-Meyer supports G5 teams participating in the Playoff, but asked them to schedule at least three games against a top 50 team to earn the Playoff spot.
-He believes that the better team should be in the playoffs, and not just by winning the conference championship.

 “I would mandate that a James Madison or a non-power four, you have to play three programs in the top 50 programs, or you can’t be,” said Urban Meyer on the Dec.
-17 episode of The Triple Option.
+17 episode of The Triple Option podcast.
 “You win your conference and win whatever, but you can’t be considered.
 And that would tell the ADs and all that.
 You have to be judged on that.
 You can’t be judged on the other games.
 You just can’t.
-And I’m not disrespecting.”
+And I’m not disrespecting.

+However, it’s all you’re telling the Fighting Irish to sit home, and James Madison’s going.
+I didn’t want to say right or wrong or deserving or not.
+The better team’s supposed to be in the game.
+That’s it.
+So, if you’re telling me James Madison and Vegas come out and say, ‘Well, James Madison would beat Notre Dame.’
+Then they made the right choice.
+If not, then it’s not the right choice.”

 ADVERTISEMENT